 We chose State Farm for comparison because they also offer homeowners and renters insurance in all 50 states.
 Here are some of the key similarities and differences between the two companies.

 - While both companies are highly rated, State Farm gets higher financial ratings than Liberty Mutual.
-For example, State Farm gets an A++ from AM Best compared to Liberty’s A rating.

 - Liberty Mutual offers more discounts, although we should note that State Farm offers quite a few discounts as well.